jeffinnes/obsidian-work-vault/My Team/Members/Max/About Team Member Template.md

 - IT Dashboard login page
 - A single store's store report
 - The server topography page
+- Nice table view of those speed tests (feed in as a JSON object for now)

 #### Basic Back-end stage project